Business Environment Profiles - United States

 Recent Trends – Number of college students

-In 2025, the number of college students in the United States is expected to reach 19.6 million, representing a 2.1% annual increase.
+In 2026, the number of college students in the United States is expected to reach 19.8 million, representing a 1.2% annual increase.
 This growth builds on a gradual rebound in college enrollment, following disruptions caused by the COVID-19 pandemic.
-Throughout 2025, renewed interest in higher education appears to align with improving economic conditions and greater emphasis on the importance of educational attainment for stable employment.
-However, despite the recent recovery, total enrollment remains below its previous peak in the 2010s, demonstrating that the sector continues to undergo structural changes driven by evolving student demographics and preferences.
+Renewed interest in higher education appears to align with improving economic conditions and greater emphasis on the importance of educational attainment for stable employment.
+However, despite the recent recovery, total enrollment remains below its previous peak in the early 2010s, demonstrating that the sector continues to undergo structural changes driven by evolving student demographics and preferences.

-Between 2020 and 2025, overall college enrollment experienced fluctuations that reflect the broader economic and social environment.
-The early part of the period was marked by a decline in enrollment driven by the COVID-19 pandemic, with enrollment falling to 18.7 million in 2021 after dropping significantly in 2020.
-The recovery from this trough has been characterized by incremental gains, as demonstrated by annual growth rates of 1.6% in 2022, a slight decline in 2023, and subsequent rebounds in 2024 and 2025.
-The initial downturn was primarily influenced by the pandemic, which limited students' ability or willingness to attend college and resulted in a contraction in both full-time and part-time undergraduate enrollment.
-Full-time undergraduate enrollment has since rebounded more robustly, with students showing stronger confidence in the return to in-person learning and valuing the traditional campus experience.
+Between 2021 and 2026, overall college enrollment fluctuated, reflecting the broader economic and social environment.
+The early part of the period was marked by a decline in enrollment driven by the COVID-19 pandemic, with enrollment falling 1.9% in 2021.
+The recovery from this trough has been characterized by incremental gains, with consistent growth since 2023.
+The accelerated downturn was primarily driven by the pandemic, which limited students' ability or willingness to attend college.
+Full-time undergraduate enrollment has since rebounded more robustly, with students showing greater confidence in returning to in-person learning and valuing the traditional campus experience.
 Part-time enrollment, however, has not recovered at the same pace, likely due to persistent financial pressures and a changing work-study landscape.

 Graduate enrollment has demonstrated more resilience, remaining comparatively stable throughout the five-year period.
 This segment recorded modest growth as economic uncertainty led some individuals to pursue advanced degrees in hopes of improving their career prospects.
 The increasing variety of online graduate offerings further expanded access, particularly for working professionals seeking flexible options for continued education.
 Macroeconomic factors, such as labor market shifts and greater job specialization, have reinforced the appeal of advanced credentials and contributed to steady enrollment in graduate programs.

-From 2020 to 2025, the sector has displayed resilience despite lingering pandemic effects and ongoing shifts in the labor market.
-Structural factors, including the changing value proposition of a college degree and evolving student priorities, have led to divergence in enrollment trends between full-time, part-time, and graduate students.
-Although the industry has rebounded from its recent low, the enrollment figures for 2025 remain below pre-pandemic peaks, highlighting a transition period as institutions and students continue to adapt to changing market conditions.
+The higher education sector has displayed resilience despite lingering pandemic effects and ongoing shifts in the labor market.
+Structural factors, including the changing value proposition of a college degree and evolving student priorities, have led to divergent enrollment trends among full-time, part-time and graduate students.
+Although the industry has rebounded from its recent low, the enrollment figures for 2026 remain below pre-pandemic peaks, highlighting a transition period as institutions and students continue to adapt to changing market conditions.

 5-Year Outlook – Number of college students